Find out what Project FeederWatch is, its history, and more

 Infected birds have red, swollen, runny, or crusty eyes; in extreme cases the eyes become swollen shut or crusted over, and the birds become essentially blind.
 Birds in this condition obviously have trouble feeding.
 You might see them staying on the ground, under the feeder, trying to find seeds.
 If the infected bird dies, it is usually not from the conjunctivitis itself, but rather from starvation, exposure, or predation as a result of not being able to see.

 Conjunctivitis was first noticed in House Finches during the winter of 1993-94 in Virginia and Maryland.
-The disease later spread to states along the East Coast, and has now been reported throughout most of eastern North America, as far north as Quebec, Canada, as far south as Florida, and as far west as California.
-It has also appeared in some species other than House Finches.
-Your participation in Project FeederWatch will help document further changes of this epidemic.
+The disease later spread to states along the East Coast and has now been reported throughout most of eastern North America, as far north as Quebec, Canada, as far south as Florida, and as far west as California.

-So far, the disease is most prominent in the House Finches.
-However, a few reports of the disease have been confirmed in American Goldfinches, Purple Finches, Evening Grosbeaks, and Pine Grosbeaks, all members of the family Fringillidae.
+So far, the disease is most prominent in House Finches and somewhat prevalent in American Goldfinches.
+However, reports of the disease have been confirmed in Purple Finches, Evening Grosbeaks, and Pine Grosbeaks, all members of the family Fringillidae.

 House Finches are not native to eastern North America.
 Until the 1940s, House Finches were found only in western North America.
 Some birds were released to the wild in the East after pet stores stopped illegal sales of “Hollywood Finches,” as they were commonly known to the pet bird trade.
 The released birds successfully bred in the wild and spread rapidly throughout eastern North America.
 Because today’s eastern House Finch populations originated entirely from a small number of released birds, they are highly inbred, exhibit low genetic diversity and, may therefore be more susceptible to disease than other bird species native to the East.